interwaremx/CCBot/README.md

 -----
 # [CCBot](http://www.interware.com.mx)

-CCBot es una plataforma altamente configurable que permite la monitorización de servidores, aplicaciones y servicios, mediante la ejecución de una máquina de estados de pruebas, con el objetivo de informar a los usuarios sobre caídas de servicio, bajo ancho de banda, alta latencia, entre otros problemas comunes de servicio.
+CCBot is a highly configurable platform that allows monitoring of servers, applications and services through the implementation of a testing state machine, with the goal of informing users about service drops, low bandwidth, high latency, and other common service problems.

-## Características
+## Features
-* Set predefinido de pruebas de conectividad/acceso a servicios.
+* Tests set for connectivity/service avalability
-* Alertas predefinidas.
+* Mailer
-* Ejecución de scripts bash.
+* Bash scripts execution.
-* Ejecución de scripts Javascript.
+* Javascript scripts execution.
-* Ejecución de scripts clojure.
+* Clojure scripts execution.
-* Ejecucíon de Pruebas de acceso/conectividad a bases de datos.
+* Database conectivity tests.

-## Tecnologías
+## Technologies
  * Clojure
  * Java

-## Requerimientos
+## Requirements
  * Application Server

-## Instalación
+## Installation